rails/rails/guides/source/nested_model_forms.md

 ### Custom model

 As you might have inflected from this explanation, you _don’t_ necessarily need an ActiveRecord::Base model to use this functionality.
-The following examples are sufficient to enable the nested model form behaviour:
+The following examples are sufficient to enable the nested model form behavior:

 #### Single associated object